 The only problem I have with this Tivoli as an analogy is: they only light it during the Christmas.
 So, what shall we do with such kind of Campus during the rest of the year?

 Please start getting to know examples like this, before it is to late.
-Take the idea of socializing and meeting a bit further then just naming it.
+Start thinking in these terms and take the idea of socializing and meeting a bit further then just naming it.

 People without buildings make sense.For how long does buildings without people make sense?

 But how about libraries and the old tech-labs?
 Well, then I guess it was some years since you previously visited a campus…

 Libraries of today are already digital.
 A lot of techlabs, like windturbines, steel cooking-equipment and mechanical drilling machines, are already gone.
 Today, lot of research is just digitally simulated – laptops.

 An average university of today, physically speaking, is just rather similar to an ict consultancy firm with classrooms on top, and that´s it.
 And now, we can observe that also the classrooms gradually are becoming digitalised.
 That fact … is a big thing for a university.
 It´s even a seriously huge thing.
 Well, if you want to keep them that is.
 Not everyone actually wants that at this moment.